We could write off up to 85% of your unaffordable debt

-To apply for an administration order, you would need to apply to the county court, who will then decide whether your circumstances are suitable.
-If an AO is granted, then it will include any relevant debts which you may owe.
+To apply for an Administration Order, you would need to apply to the county court, who will then decide whether your circumstances are suitable.
+If an Administration Order is granted, then it will include any relevant debts which you may owe.
 These will be packaged up together, allowing you to make one payment, which will be distributed to the creditors.

 Administration Orders are controlled and maintained by your local county court.
 During the application process, they will decide:

 How much debt you owe to creditors.

 How long it will take you to complete your repayments.

 Under an Administration Order, you will continue to make repayments until the debt is paid off.
 Unlike an IVA, none of the debt automatically written off.

 You will be liable to pay fees every time you make a payment.
 This can be up to 10% of your total debt.

 If your financial situation changes, then it is important that you contact the court immediately.
 This may result in the terms of your administration order being changed.
 This is especially important if your situation has become worse.

 During the application period for an Administration Order, if it becomes clear that you will not be able to pay the debt back over a reasonable timeframe, then the judge may suggest a Composition Order.